Shiloh wind power plant: Shiloh III

 The Shiloh III project went online in early 2012 with fifty REpower 2.05 MW turbines, generating 102.5 MW.
 The power is sold to Pacific Gas and Electric Company under a 20-year agreement.

 Shiloh IV

 Shiloh IV became operational in December 2012, and like Shiloh III, consists of fifty REpower 2.05 MW turbines, generating 102.5 MW.
 The power is sold to Pacific Gas and Electric Company under a 25-year purchase agreement.
 Shiloh IV involved removal of about 235 existing Kenetech 100 kW turbines, originally installed in 1989 with a capacity of 25 MW.
-This wind farm has a permit from the U.S. Fish and Wildlife Service which allows for the death of 5 eagles per 5 years because of a collision with a turbine, without facing the penalties outlined by the Bald and Golden Eagle Protection Act.
+This wind farm has a permit from the United States Fish and Wildlife Service which allows for the death of 5 eagles per 5 years because of a collision with a turbine, without facing the penalties outlined by the Bald and Golden Eagle Protection Act.
 The permit outlines the requirements of the project owner to minimize and offset those eagle deaths with the goal of no-net loss to the eagle population.